orbitalchicken/Roadmap/README.md

     Copying large files (< 200mb), nemo reports 99% the whole time.
     Changing Wallpaper sometimes freezes cinnamon
 	Moving applets in cinnamon panel edit mode on, glitches out systray icons when it is shifted
-	mint-themes-gtk3: nemo sidebar buttons are too large Account details is in the appearance section of the control center...
-I would have thought it would be in preferences or administration. tooltips in Cinnamon settings “jump” from left top corner of screen (created there and then moved to the right place) "Send by email" is showing when right clicking Computer, Home, Trash or removable drives icons on Desktop (also another really minor issue is that “Send by email” and “Format” should have “…” on the end) tooltip on Power applet says “Keyboard” (I am using wireless Keyboard) I miss the working WIN+D keyboard shortcut to go to desktop. remove certifications from spices
+	tooltips in Cinnamon settings “jump” from left top corner of screen (created there and then moved to the right place) "Send by email" is showing when right clicking Computer, Home, Trash or removable drives icons on Desktop (also another really minor issue is that “Send by email” and “Format” should have “…” on the end)
+	I miss the working WIN+D keyboard shortcut to go to desktop. remove certifications from spices
 	cinnamon menu doesn't listen to menu changes outside /usr/share/applications? install shotwell for instance (uses /usr/share/menu)